Gelsenkirchen Hauptbahnhof: Operational usage

 The station has connect to the InterCity trains towards Norddeich Mole via Münster and Luxembourg via Cologne.
 To the week-end, even some ICE-trains connecting Munich or Hamburg stop here.
 It is also an important connection point for RegionalExpress and RegionalBahn lines to Hamm, Düsseldorf, Münster and Essen and has a S-Bahn line of the Rhein-Ruhr S-Bahn calling at the station.
 The Stadtbahn station below the Hauptbahnhof offers local connections by tram to GE-Buer/Horst, Bochum and Essen.

+Lines

+Long-distance

+In the 2026 timetable, the following long-distance service stopped at the station: